tomaspietravallo/Spark-AR/delay-a-texture/README.md

 > Note: This is still more manual than I'd like it to be, it's not just changing one value.
 If a new update or scriting with render passes is released this will probably become obsolete.
 As of now this is sort of a tutorial.

+> IMPORTANT: **Keeping down the size, amount of channels and amount of Delay frames is a must**.
+Each Delay Frame consumes a lot of processing/memoory resources and **it will hamper performance if not kept under control**, even to the point of crashing Instagram.

 Everything is contained within a patch group (\[UNGROUP_ME\].arp) that you will have to ungroup.
 That's because Spark AR would complain whenever I tried adding render passes containerized in their own separate groups or importing multiple ones at once

 To delay a texture for an extended amount of time (more than 1 frame), you will have to chain multiple patches together as seen in the image below.
 You can `Ctrl+C` + `Ctrl+V` things.